sphinx-doc/sphinx/doc/markup/misc.rst

 .. rubric:: Footnotes

-.. [#] At the moment only the epub builder distinguishes between the builder format and the builder name.
+.. [#] For most builders name and format are the same.
+At the moment only
+       builders derived from the html builder distinguish between the builder format and the builder name.